CyberCherney/cybercherney.github.io/_posts/2024-11-30-HTB_Lantern.md

 An innocuous login portal was found on port 3000.
 I intercepted some traffic and found something I am unfamiliar with:

+*Editor's Note: markdown does not like rendering control characters they were removed but you will see them within the first portion before the JSON.*

 ```
 POST /_blazor?id=WvSYCIIItAsRKhG4fyAgZg HTTP/1.1
 Host: lantern.htb:3000